Delta modulation: History

+Asynchronous delta modulation

+The 1947 Deloraine, 1950 Cutler, and 1952 Jager designs were synchronous (or time-quantized).
+Delta modulation is also possible without a fixed sampling rate.
+A February 1966 paper by H. Inose "Asynchronous delta-modulation system" uses Schmitt triggers to detect when the input signal exceeds the local demodulator by a predetermined difference, with the benefit of reducing the number of output pulses.
+A November 1973 paper "Signal Coding Using Asynchronous Delta Modulation" (presented in 1974) investigates an algorithm that varies the sampling rate to transmit fewer samples during periods of small signal variation.

 Adaptive delta modulation

-Adaptive delta modulation (ADM) was first published by Dr. John E. Abate (AT&T Bell Laboratories Fellow) in his doctoral thesis at NJ Institute Of Technology in 1968.
+Adaptive delta modulation (ADM) was first published by Dr. John E. Abate (Bell Labs Fellow) in his doctoral thesis at NJ Institute Of Technology in 1968.
 ADM was later selected as the standard for all NASA communications between mission control and space-craft.

 In the mid-1980s, Massachusetts audio company DBX marketed a commercially unsuccessful digital recording system based on adaptive delta modulation.
 See DBX 700.

 Adaptive delta modulation or Continuously variable slope delta modulation (CVSD) is a modification of DM in which the step size is not fixed.
 Rather, when several consecutive bits have the same direction value, the encoder and decoder assume that slope overload is occurring, and the step size becomes progressively larger.

 Otherwise, the step size becomes gradually smaller over time.
-ADM reduces slope error, at the expense of increasing quantizing error.
+ADM reduces slope error, at the expense of increasing quantization error.
 This error can be reduced by using a low-pass filter.
 ADM provides robust performance in the presence of bit errors meaning error detection and correction are not typically used in an ADM radio design, it is this very useful technique that allows for adaptive-delta-modulation.

 Applications

-Contemporary applications of Delta Modulation includes, but is not limited to, recreating legacy synthesizer waveforms.
-With the increasing availability of FPGAs and game-related ASICs, sample rates are easily controlled so as to avoid slope overload and granularity issues.
-For example, the C64DTV used a 32 MHz sample rate, providing ample dynamic range to recreate the SID output to acceptable levels.
+Video game sound effects

+The Nintendo Entertainment System's audio processing unit (the Ricoh 2A03 chip) includes a Delta Modulation Channel (DMC) to demodulate percussion and sound effects.
+The DMC reads delta-encoded audio data via direct memory access into a shift register, which gets shifted out serially into an up/down counter acting as the demodulator's integrator.
+Because the shift register is clocked by a configurable timer, the audio's frequency can be shifted by adjusting the playback speed.
+The counter's value is outputted though a 7-bit digital-to-analog converter (DAC).
+Note: writing PCM samples directly to the counter bypasses the DM demodulation to instead provide low-bit PCM output.